The Legendary Trans-Siberian: Naadam

 Arrive Ulaan Baatar 15.00

-On our arrival in Ulaan Baatar we transfer to our delightful ger camp in the serene countryside at Jargalant.
+On our arrival in Ulaan Baatar we drive 55km west of the city to our delightful ger camp in the serene countryside of Hustai Natinal Park.

 This glorious area of the Gobi is a paradise for nature lovers.
 Today is completely at leisure, although we have the opportunity to ride Mongolian horses, practise a little archery, enjoy a walk, or just relax on the steps of our gers and soak up the atmosphere.